pwizla/strapi-docs-material-mkdocs-poc/docs/dev-docs/development/backend-customization/controllers.md

 === "JavaScript"

-    !!! abstract "A nice Material for MkDocs feature is hidden in this block 🤫" This tabs showcases the annotation feature of Material for MkDocs.
+    ???+ abstract "A nice Material for MkDocs feature is hidden in this block 🤫" This tabs showcases the annotation feature of Material for MkDocs.
 Click on the following little icon (1) to test it.
         { .annotate }

-        1. Hello, I'm an [annotation](https://squidfunk.github.io/mkdocs-material/reference/annotations/)!
-I could be used to display more information 🤓
+        1. Hello, I'm an [annotation](https://squidfunk.github.io/mkdocs-material/reference/annotations/)!<br/>I could be used to display more information 🤓<br/>Now, try to find another annotation in the TypeScript tab… 👀

     ```js title="./src/api/restaurant/controllers/restaurant.js" linenums="1" hl_lines="33"